parulmehta96/markdown-practice-Parul/readme.md

 ## My first GITHUB repository
 - Use various commands to initiate code upload to GITHUB
 - First sync your accounts and enter the credentials# trying..

+sss